Border Carbon Adjustments 101

 Erin Campbell graduated from the University of Rochester in May 2021 with a B.S. in Environmental Health, B.A. in Economics, and a minor in statistics.
 Her primary research interests are environmental justice related.

-Anne McDarris is a media relations associate at RFF.
+Anne McDarris is RFF's media relations associate.
 She helps make RFF's research accessible to the general public by working with journalists, writing press releases, and furthering RFF's communication goals.

 Explainer — Jun 6, 2019